sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 df = pd.read_csv('datasets/charts.csv')
 ```

-This should take a couple of minutes, depending on the specifications of each machine.
+This process should take a couple of minutes, depending on the specifications of each machine.

 Upon concluding, we should end up with a `pandas.DataFrame` object `df` with the following shape: